<div style="color: red;"></div>

 }

-gives a style the highest specificity, but it should be avoided as it makes styles less predictable and harder to maintain.p {
+!important gives a style the highest specificity, but it should be avoided as it makes styles less predictable and harder to maintain.p {

 color: gray !important;